top of page

 There are 2 main types of tax deductions: the standard deduction and itemized deductions.
 You are allowed to claim one type of deduction on your tax return, but not both.
 For instance, if you claim the standard deduction, you cannot claim itemized deductions – and vice versa (if you itemized deductions, you cannot claim the standard deduction).
 You can use whichever type of deduction results in the lowest tax.
 Here are the standard deduction amounts by filing status:

-The standard deduction for 2022 is $1,700 higher for those who are over 65 or blind.
+65 or blind.
+It is $1,750 higher if they're also unmarried and not a surviving spouse.
 If someone can claim you as a dependent, you get a smaller standard deduction.

 •2022 Long-term Capital Gains Tax Brackets•